Best First Birthday Party on a Budget: 13 Ideas you need to know

 If you have or are already planning on getting a baby swimming pool, you could also just fill it with balls.

-Related: Here are activity ideas for a 1 year old at home.
+Related: Here are activity ideas for a 1-year-old at home.
+Some of these would work perfectly for simple entertainment!

 If you know another parent with a kid close in age, you can combine your resources.
 This will mean significant savings!

-If you’re close family or friends, you’ll probably be inviting the same people anyways.
+If you’re close family or friends, you’ll probably be inviting the same people anyway.

-I recommend you schedule the party during any of the below times:
+I recommend you schedule the party during any of these times:

-If it’s not too stressful for you to be ready by 10 am, I find the earlier in the day you have the birthday party, the cheaper the meal often is.
+An extra bonus for the early party option, if it’s not too stressful for you to be ready by 10 am, I find the meal is often a lot cheaper in the morning.

 If you’re handy, you can bake your cake or cupcakes!
-Use a cupcake as a smash cake.
+Or you can buy yours from the grocery store, like we did.
+It was $25, and it even came with a smash cake.

 It’s especially difficult with a baby around pulling things out of cupboards!